MaximeArn/nextjs-getting-started/README.md

 ## Key concepts :

+### Client components VS server components :

+#### Client components :

+Client components are rendered in the browser after beeing sent as Javascript code.
+They are the basic kind of react components.
+Any component that needs to access brosers APIs such as localstorage or window has to be a client component

+#### Server components :

+Server components are rendered on the server and sent to the browser as HTML.
+It means that server components render static code.
+By default, components in Next.js 13+ are Server Components unless explicitly marked as Client Components.

 ### Automatic code-splitting and prefetching :

 To improve the navigation experience, Next.js automatically code splits your application by route segments.
 This is different from a traditional React SPA, where the browser loads all your application code on initial load.